ubermow/QRnWhitened/README.md

 make clean
 make
 ```
-# Execute the assessment
+* Execute the assessment*
 ```Bash
 ./assess 1000000
 ```
-# Follow prompts:
+*Follow prompts*:

 Select [0] for input file,
-write the path of the file,
+file's path,
 [1] for all tests,
 [1] for ASCII format.

+# Acknowledgments
-### AcknowledgmentsThis research and engineering effort was conducted during my internship at Deloitte Portugal Consulting (Cyber and Telecom Networks).
-Special thanks to the leadership and technical mentors at The Hoop lab for providing the infrastructure, hardware bridging, and strategic guidance necessary to complete this experiment.
+*This research and engineering effort was conducted during my internship at Deloitte Portugal Consulting (Cyber and Telecom Networks).
+Special thanks to the leadership and technical mentors at The Hoop lab for providing the infrastructure, hardware bridging, and strategic guidance necessary to complete this experiment.*